 The TA Program helps graduate students prepare to be successful as students and scholars at Syracuse University and as teachers, advisors, and role models in their teaching assistant positions.
-The orientation and ongoing professional development activities sponsored by the Graduate School enable teaching assistants to enhance their teaching skills and provide opportunities for rich, multidisciplinary conversations about teaching and graduate study.
+The orientation and professional development activities sponsored by the Graduate School enable teaching assistants to enhance their teaching skills and provide opportunities for rich, multidisciplinary conversations about teaching and graduate study.

 - Services for TAs.
 The TA Program provides programming, observations/consultations, assessment tools, and other services to support TAs in their instructional roles.